aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

     dotnet run

     // Follow the menu prompts to interact with the document bucket
+    // Try storing an item then try to retrieve later.
+    // Try using list to see the items which have been stored.

     // You can close the program at any time with Ctrl+c

     // Alternatively, you can edit the Main method in App.cs
     // to interact with the Api class directly.
     ```